Free plan: Examples

 Plan of the Barcelona Pavilion.
 The columns (red) support the roof, while the walls are freely positioned.

 Although Corbusier had become the pioneer of free plan in his own architecture, some other notable architects continued to follow in his footsteps, using free plan in their architecture as well.
 Two notable architects include Ludwig Mies van der Rohe and Eduardo Catalano.
 Three of Van Der Rohe's most notable buildings that portray the use of free plan are the Barcelona Pavilion and the New National Gallery in Berlin and the Crown Hall building at the Illinois Institute of Technology.
 All three of these buildings show great expanses in floor plan due to the freedom from use of free plan.
 Notably, the Barcelona Pavilion expresses free plan by having glass walls and large expanses and openings in the outside façade of the building.
 It also has a completely open free floor plan in the interior with sections divided by walls lower than ceiling height to distinguish rooms and areas, something that can be done in any fashion through the use of free plan.

 Of Corbusier's architecture, the Villa Savoye demonstrates his five points in the most successful way, including free plan.
 By using free plan, the exterior façade of the building has large horizontal window bands to help achieve greater amounts of light reach the inside of the building.
 The interior also demonstrates free plan by not being limited by load bearing walls, but instead having large, openings and rooms in the inside façade of the building.

-Eduardo Catalano achieves the ultimate free plan in his Catalano residence in Raleigh, North Carolina in 1955 by using thin shield concrete to achieve a completely free floor plan.
+Eduardo Catalano achieves the ultimate free plan in his Catalano residence in Raleigh, North Carolina in 1955 by using thin shell concrete to achieve a completely free floor plan.
 By using the concrete in his roof, he designs a hyperbolic parabolic roof that is self-supporting with only two points touching the ground.
 No other points of contact support the roof.
 In doing this he achieves a floor plan that is completely independent of its roof structure.
 The roof stands by itself, and creates its own structure.
 This achieves, by definition, a completely independent free plan.